Legend96th/cisco-networking-notes/Routing.md

   * DHCP relay agent
     * A router that has been configured to forward DHCP discover messages to a specefic destination IP address or specefic destination network
   * The bandwidth of an interface **has to be set correctly** for some calculations (QoS HWQ size for eg)
+  * If the DHCP server is on another subnet, the router's interface facing the network must be configured with `Router(config-if)#ip helper-address <ip_address>`
 '''